What is the CL-150 Cohort Coaching Program?

 Date: Thursday, 28 April and Friday, 29 April 2016

 The CL-150 Annual Program Review is coming back for 2016.
 Mark your calendar: Thursday, 28 April (9:00am to 4:30pm) and Friday, 29 April (9:00am to 2:00pm) in Nashua, NH.

-The CL-150 Program Review is a densely-packed series of updates and discussions about new developments, releases, resources and materials available in the CL-150 Technology Matrix for Critical Languages.
+The CL-150 Program Review is a densely-packed series of updates and discussions about new developments, releases, resources and materials available in the CL-150 Platform.
 Each topic will feature an introduction by Transparent Language personnel or members of CL-150 user organizations, followed by an open discussion.

 The CL-150 is a constantly growing, intensely language-centric Learning Management and Course Management system focused on US Government language requirements.
 Its purpose is to enable transformational economics, logistics, reliability and visibility in US Government language programs.

 Because a major update to the CL-150 is expected to go live before year end, we anticipate that the 2016 CL-150 Program Review will be more tightly packed and productive than ever.
 The Review is open to:

 There is no meeting fee, but attendees are responsible for their own travel expenses.
 Details will follow, but feel free to contact us in the meantime for further information or to express interest in attending.

 Ask a doctor the one thing that would make most patients healthier and you might hear, "if my patients would simply do what I ask them to do."
 For many ailments, the cure is a simple behavior change: stop smoking, exercise.
 But behavior is astonishingly stubborn.